 The three “pathways” that make a person more likely to develop a phobia are:

-5 Tips to Overcome Fear of Snakes
+How to Get Over Fear of Snakes

 In addition to seeking help from a professional therapist, there may be some ways to work on overcoming your fear of snakes on your own, including getting out in nature, going to the zoo, and educating yourself on snakes.